 5. We need to get to a hard drive scan.
 Click the System Recovery Options.
 Click on Command Prompt.

-6. Type CHKDSK c: /f and press Enter (assuming Vista is installed on your C: drive).
+6. Type CHKDSK c: /f and press Enter (assuming Windows is installed on your C: drive).
 The “f” parameter tells CHKDSK to automatically fix any errors.
+If CHKDSK keeps every time you book up, then the drive is dirty: click here to fix it.
 If you still get drive errors after this, then you may need to type CHKDSK c: /r.
 The “r” parameter locates bad sectors and recovers readable information…. which can take significantly more time to perform.

 CHKDSK will run and print a report when finished.

-7. Now that your drive is fixed you can fix the missing file that Vista was bitching about.
-Type cd c:windows
+7. Now that your drive is fixed you can fix the missing file that Windows was bitching about.
+Type cd c:\windows

 Now that you are in the Windows directory, you need to search for the file.
 Type dir STUPIDDRIVER.SYS /s.